Crimson Quill’s Appraisal #625

 So how does Mina feel about being the object of two men’s affections?
 Well Harker’s undoubtedly got the edge with regards to not looking like Ming The Merciless after a spin cycle.
 But Dracula has a number of tricks up his sleeve, most notably the ability to shape shift into anything from a bat, to mist, and a much younger version of himself before incontinence set in for the duration.

 Of course, not everyone is thrilled about his arrival on British soil, none more embittered than Harker’s former colleague Renfield (a gloriously delirious insect munching Tom Waits), whose ravings from within his nut house cell foretell of danger no less than great.
-But anything has to be better to the count than waiting another 120 stretch for Donald Trump to weasel his way into office and attempting to visit Milwaukee.
+But anything has to be better to the count than waiting another 100 stretch for Trump to get into office and attempting to visit Milwaukee.
 It’s now or never and, when you consider that this dude just won’t perish, that’s too long to go without feeling.

 Francis Ford Coppola’s luxurious 1992 adaptation of Bram Stoker’s 1897 novel was actually met with considerable suspicion by Hollywood insiders prior to its release and dubbed “Bonfire of the Vampires” as they fully expected it to crash and burn upon release.
 It’s hard to imagine the director of such undisputed classics as Apocalypse Now and The Godfather Parts I & II not being considered utterly bankable but, to be fair, even Coppola has been known to have his off-days and updating much-loved Gothic horror folklore placed him well out of his comfort zone.
 That said, much care and attention was lavished on making sure that the film looked the part and over $200 million in box-office returns is certainly worth crawling out of your sarcophagus for.